oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/README.md

 ## Monitoring WebLogic Server with the Grafana Dashboard
 This is an end-to-end sample that shows you the steps to set up monitoring for WebLogic domains using Prometheus and Grafana.
-In the end, you'll have Prometheus, Grafana, and WLS domains installed, configured, and running.
+In the end, you'll have Prometheus, Grafana, and WebLogic domains installed, configured, and running.
 This sample includes Grafana dashboards to visualize the WebLogic Server runtime metrics.
 We also demonstrate how to fire alerts based on the metrics.

 First, let's look at [what's in the WebLogic Server Dashboard](docs/dashboard.md).